 Recycling became compulsory in New Jersey in 1987 with the passage of the Statewide Mandatory Source Separation Act, which incorporates State and County recycling goals for solid waste.
 It requires that municipal development regulations controlling site plan and subdivision approval include provisions that ensure conformity with a municipal recycling ordinance.
-The goals of the legislation are to extend the life span of existing landfills, recover natural resources, and reduce pollution by encouraging remanufacturing.
+The goals of the legislation are to extend the life span of existing landfills, recover natural resources, and reduce pollution by encouraging re-purposing of recycled materials.